SciLifeLab Science Summit 2023

 Kerstin Lindblad-Toh, Chair of the Scientific Committee

-Elinor Karlsson, University of Massachusetts Medical School & Broad Institute, USA
+Elinor Karlsson, UMass Chan Medical School and Broad Institute, USA

 Tom van der Valk, Swedish Museum of Natural History